AnanthaBabuP/CSS-HTML-JAVASCRIPT/JQUERY_README.md

             });
     10. Document Ready Event:
-        You can notice in any Jquery example or code jquery methods are inside document ready Event.
+        You can notice in any Jquery example or code jQuery methods are inside document ready Event.

         syntax:
             $(document).ready(function(){